CodeForTucson/new-cft-website-deprecated-/README.md

 If you'd like to get your feet wet, take a look at some [good first issues](https://github.com/CodeForTucson/new-cft-website/labels/good%20first%20issue).

 ### Brief Tutorial
-We recommend newcomers to first read an old guide [this](https://rogerdudler.github.io/git-guide/).
+We recommend newcomers to first read an old [guide](https://rogerdudler.github.io/git-guide/).
 However, the developer community recently agreed to rename the `master` branch to `main`.
-As a refresher, to contribute take the following steps:
+As a refresher, to contribute, take the following steps:

 - First, `clone` the repo
 ```
 git clone <repo_url>
 ```

+If you are not added yet as a collaborator, you may first need to [fork](https://docs.github.com/en/github-ae@latest/get-started/quickstart/fork-a-repo) the repo in order to contribute.

 - Create a new `branch` from the [main](https://www.atlassian.com/git/tutorials/using-branches) branch (or `master`, or whatever branch you want to work off of).
 ```